rarisenpai/ai-memory-sdk/README.md

 |  * ...                                 |
 +========================================+
 ```
-You can use the Learned Context SDK directly, or user wrapper classes like the `ConversationalMemoryClient` specifically for conversational memory.

 Example: Create a basic OpenAI `gpt-4o-mini` chat agent with memory
 ```python
 from openai import OpenAI